isb-cgc/readthedocs/docs/source/sections/webapp/Cohorts.rst

 comment on it.
 Comments are shared with anyone who can view this cohort and ordered by newest on the bottom.
 * Make a Copy: Making a copy will create a copy of this cohort with the same list of samples and patients and make you the owner of the copy.
-* Share with Others: This behaves similarly to on the user dashboard page.
+* Share with Others: This behaves similarly to on the User Dashboard page.
 A dialogue box appears and the user is prompted to select users that are registered in the system to share the cohort with.

 Selected Filters Panel